larryhastings/big/README.md

 describe every possible state transition.

-This approach is great for massive, super-complex state machines--you need a sophisticated library to manage such complex state machines.
-This approach also permits these libraries to offer clever features like automatically generating diagrams of your state machine.
+This approach is great for massive, super-complex state machines--you need the features of a sophisticated library to manage all that complexity.
+It also enables clever features like automatically generating diagrams of your state machine, which is great!

-However, most of the time, this level of sophistication is unnecessary.
-There are lots of use cases for small scale, *simple* state machines, where this complex data-driven approach only gets in the way.
-I prefer writing my state machines with active objects--where states are implemented as classes, events are implemented as method calls on those classes, and you transition to a new state by simply overwriting a `state` attribute with a new instance of one of these classes.
+But most of the time this level of sophistication is unnecessary.
+There are lots of use cases for small scale, *simple* state machines, where this data-driven approach and expansive, complex API only gets in the way.
+I prefer writing my state machines with active objects--where states are implemented as classes, events are implemented as method calls on those classes, and you transition to a new state by simply overwriting a `state` attribute with a different state instance.

-`big.state` is designed to make it easy to write this style of state machine.
+`big.state` makes this style of state machine easy.
 It has a deliberately minimal, simple interface--the constructor for the main `StateManager` class only has four parameters, and it only exposes three attributes.
 The module also has two decorators to make your life easier.
 And that's it!
-With that small API surface area, you can effortlessly write large scale state machines.
+But even this small API surface area makes it effortless to write large scale state machines.

 (But you can also write tiny data-driven state machines too.
 Although `big.state` makes state machines with active states